California Adolescent Health Collaborative

 Building Capacity to Advance the Health and Well-Being of California's Adolescents

 This project provides information, resources and expertise to support the provision of quality health care services to adolescents.
-This project seeks to increase the capacity of adolescent health providers and maternal, child and adolescent programs in local health jurisdictions to promote teen health, and to influence policy to improve the health and well being of California's adolescents.
+The project seeks to increase the capacity of adolescent health providers and maternal, child and adolescent programs in local health jurisdictions to promote teen health, and to influence policy to improve the health and well-being of California's adolescents.